wd1: Weighted Policy Optimization for Reasoning in Diffusion Language Models: Preliminaries

 \section{Preliminaries}

-We denote the generation distribution of diffusion-based Large Language Models (dLLMs) by $\pi_\theta$.
-Denote prompt $q \in \mathcal{D}$, and completions $o$.
-Notably, the reward function denoted by $R(q, o)$ in this report is not limited to verifier.
-We use superscript $k$ to indicate the $k$-th token in the sequence of completion: $o^k$.
+We denote the generation policy of diffusion-based Large Language Models (dLLMs) by $\pi_\theta$.
+Denote prompt $q \in \mathcal{D}$, and completions $o \in \mathcal{O}$.
+Notably, the reward function denoted by $R(q, o)$ in this work is not limited to verifiers.
+We use superscript $k$ to indicate the $k$-th token of completion: $o^k$ or $x_0^k$.